arangodb/docs/3.3/foxx-migrating2x.md

 General changes
 ---------------

 The `console` object in later versions of ArangoDB 2.x implemented a special Foxx console API and would optionally log messages to a collection.
-ArangoDB 3.0 restores the original behaviour where `console` is the same object available from the [console module](appendix-java-script-modules-console.html).
+ArangoDB 3.0 restores the original behavior where `console` is the same object available from the [console module](appendix-java-script-modules-console.html).